 How to clean up your Mac

 Just like any day-to-day item, your Mac needs a good cleaning once in a while.
 Getting rid of all the unnecessary files will help your Mac return to its factory excellence and speed up to match your needs.
-However, you might find yourself clueless as to where to start your Mac clean up: what can be deleted and what should be left on drive?
+However, you might find yourself clueless as to where to start your Mac cleanup: what can be deleted, and what should be left on drive?
 Don’t worry.
-You might be a little bit lost right now but, as usual, we have some bulletproof tips and tools to help you clean your Mac and speed it up.
+You might be a little bit lost right now, but, as usual, we have some bulletproof tips and tools to help you clean your Mac and speed it up.

 4 steps to Mac cleanup

 If your Mac is out of storage space or starts running slow, you’re up for a cleaning game.
 And you don’t have to do it alone.
-We’ve prepared the smartest memory-boosting hacks and practices to speed of your Mac safely.
+We’ve prepared the smartest memory-boosting hacks and practices to speed up your Mac safely.
 Time for an easy Mac cleanup!

 Clean up your Mac’s Desktop

-The fact is, that the Finder treats any folder or file on your desktop as a window.
+The fact is that the Finder treats any folder or file on your desktop as a window.
 A couple of items on the desktop cause no problem, but if the clutter persists, your Finder will soon slow down and get on your nerves.
-So better sort it all out to separate folders and let us quickly take you to number two.
+So, better sort it all out to separate folders and let us quickly take you to number two.

 Take control of startup and login items

 When your Mac boots up, the macOS will launch various startup items.
 Some you do need, but nearly half of them can be safely switched off.
-Otherwise, they’ll sit in the background using up your system resources and slowing your Mac down.
+Otherwise, they’ll sit in the background, using up your system resources and slowing your Mac down.